 - 1. PURPOSE.
-This issuance establishes the Department of the Treasury's (the Department or Treasury) policy and procedures concerning its obligations to ensure nondiscrimination in Treasury conducted and financial assistance programs and activities.
+This OCRD issuance establishes the Department's policy and procedures concerning its obligations to ensure nondiscrimination in Treasury conducted and assisted programs and activities.
 It also explains the external civil rights discrimination complaint process. - 2.
 SCOPE.
-This issuance applies to all bureaus, offices, and organizations in the Department, including the Offices of Inspector General.
-The provisions of this issuance shall not be construed to interfere with or impede the authorities or independence of the Offices of Inspector General. - 3.
+This issuance applies to all bureaus, offices, and organizations in the Department.
+Its provisions shall not be construed to interfere with or impede the authorities or independence of the Treasury Inspector General, the Treasury Inspector General for Tax Administration, or the Special Inspector General for TARP. - 3.
 POLICY.
-It is the policy of the Department of the Treasury to comply with the nondiscrimination requirements applicable to federal financial assistance and federally conducted programs.
-To do so more effectively, we establish the following civil rights complaint process. - 4.
+It is the policy of the Department of the Treasury to comply with the nondiscrimination requirements applicable to Federal Financial Assistance programs and federally conducted programs and activities, as defined below.
+To do so more effectively, we have established the following civil rights complaint process. - 4.
 DEFINITIONS.
 The following terms are defined to provide clarification for the purpose of this Issuance. - a.
 Federal Financial Assistance is a term used to describe monetary or nonmonetary assistance to a recipient to support a public purpose.
 It includes, but is not limited to, grants and loans of federal funds; grants or donations of federal property; details of federal personnel; or any agreement, arrangement, or other contract that has as one of its purposes the provision of assistance.
-For instance, Treasury and its bureaus provide federal financial assistance by issuing grants; donating surplus computer equipment to schools and police departments; providing community development funds to
+For instance, Treasury and its bureaus provide federal financial assistance by issuing grants; donating surplus computer equipment to schools and police departments; providing community development funds to institutions serving distressed communities and low- income individuals; and by providing grants to organizations to fund low-income taxpayer clinics.

-- institutions serving distressed communities and low-income individuals; and by providing grants to organizations to fund low-income taxpayer clinics. - b.
+b.
 A federally conducted program or activity is, in simple terms, anything a federal agency does.
 There are two major categories of federally conducted programs or activities covered by this issuance: those involving general public contact as part of ongoing Treasury operations and those directly administered by the Department for program beneficiaries and participants.
 Activities in the first part include communication with the public (e.g., website, telephone contacts, or office walk-ins) and the public's use of the Department's facilities (e.g., cafeterias, libraries).
-Activities in the second category include programs that impose a burden on the public or provide federal services or benefits (e.g., Office of Foreign Asset Control license applications, public tours, visitor information centers, tax collection).
+Activities in the second category include programs that impose a burden on the public or provide federal services or benefits (e.g., OFAC license applications, public tours, visitor information centers, tax collection).